Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Since the water in Bay of Kotor is so clear, you can see patches of seaweeds clearly as well.
 And sometimes they form interesting patterns.

-Sport and water activities on Kotor Bay.
+Sport and water activities on Bay of Kotor.

 Here are some top adventure and sport activities you can enjoy on Bay of Kotor, along with their descriptions and where to find them: